Volte6/GoMud/README.md

 - **CONFIG_PATH**_=/path/to/alternative/config.yaml_ - This can provide a path to a copy of the config.yaml containing only values you wish to override.
 This way you don't have to modify the original config.yaml
 - **LOG_PATH**_=/path/to/log.txt_ - This will write all logs to a specified file.
 If unspecified, will write to _stderr_.
 - **LOG_LEVEL**_={LOW/MEDIUM/HIGH}_ - This sets how verbose you want the logs to be. _(Note: Log files rotate every 100MB)_

-## Platform specific

-### Raspberry pi

-Want to run GoMud on a raspberry pi?
-No problem!
-I do it all the time!
-It runs great on a [$15 Raspberry Pi Zero 2](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/).
-However, in my experience the raspberry pi struggles to compile the binary directly, so it is recommended that you compile the binary locally and then copy it over to the raspberry pi.

-There is a convenient `make` command to compile the pi chipset provided:

-`make build_rpi` ( this will output a binary named: `go-mud-server-rpi` )

-Or (window user?) just use the build comand directly:

-`env GOOS=linux GOARCH=arm GOARM=5 go build -o go-mud-server-rpi`

 # Why Go?